 \subsection{Calibration of Structural Parameters and Fundamentals}

-We begin with our calibration of the parameters in preferences.
-The discount factor $\beta$ is set at 0.96 following the literature on macroeconomics.
-We set the inverse of the intertemporal elasticity of substitution $\psi =2$ following \cite{Ravikumar2019}.
-For parameters in the period utility, we choose the elasticities of substitution across sectors $\sigma=0.5$, and the degree of nonhomotheticity in three sectors is $(\epsilon^a, \epsilon^m, \epsilon^s)=(0.05, 1, 1.2)$ following \cite{CLM}. $\sigma<1$ implies that sectoral goods are complements, and, therefore, the relative price effect is at work.
-The values of $\{\epsilon^j \}_j$ indicate that the income effect also operates: agriculture is a necessity, services are a luxury, and manufacturing can be either (see \eqref{eq: dlnC/dlnE}).

 Shares of primary production factors in the total production cost $\gamma_{n,t}^j$ are directly observed in the IO table.
-Cost shares of capital within value added $\alpha_{n,t}^j$ are calibrated as one minus labor shares, which are obtained from the PWT.
+Cost shares of capital within value added $\alpha_{n,t}$ are calibrated as one minus labor shares, which are obtained from the PWT.
 Since the PWT does not provide the sectoral labor share, we apply the common value across sectors for each year and country.
 We set the elasticity of substitution across intermediate inputs $\sigma^j=0.38$ for all $j$ following \cite{Atlay2017}.
-For the capital goods production, we set the elasticity of substitution $\sigma^K=0.29$ following \citet{Sposietal2024}.
+For the capital goods production, we set the elasticity of substitution $\sigma^K=0.29$ following \citet{Sposietal2026}.